brackets-extension-badges/badge-provider-nodejs/README.md

 The server's behaviour can be customized by setting the environment variables used in `index.js`, such as ports, hostnames, or certificates location.

-## Gulp
+## Building

-Running `gulp` will achieve two things:
+Running `npm run build` will achieve two things:
 - It will compile the typescript from the /src folder to javascript
 - It will compile the doT.js template

-You should run gulp every time the code changes.
+You should build every time the code changes.

-Running `gulp tslint` will validate the quality of your typescript code.
+Running `npm test` will validate the quality of your typescript code.